 concept, a pace setting meal available several times each week in hospitals and retirement homes.
 An innovative programme of activities and pilot schemes such as the Sustainable Canteen project in Brussels has enabled sound analysis of specific interventions.
-In the latter case individual support was provided for specific kitchens coaching staff in all aspects of sustainable food including food rigorous 'before and after' monitoring.
-In Bristol, a baseline procurement study has identified the specifics of the annual £ multi million public sector spends on food.
+In the latter case individual support was provided for specific kitchens coaching staff in all aspects of sustainable food including food waste, (of particular interest to the European GreenCook project) with rigorous 'before and after'

+monitoring.
+In Bristol, a baseline procurement study has identified the specifics of the annual \pounds multi million public sector spends on food.
 Plans are in the pipeline in Athens to move beyond the current emphasis on cost minimisation towards a more holistic sustainable lunch.
 Messina's 'Slow Food'